Sage/carbon/docs/tutorials/carbon-rails/hello-world.md

 Using the carbon-factory command line tools we can generate some boilerplate for our application

-Change directory to the directory you created your Rails app:
+Change to the directory containing your Rails app:

 ```shell
 cd carbon-rails-test